salastro/math-expert/README.md

 project.
 The latter is powerful in mathematical evaluations, which — although supported — is not the focus of this project.

+## Usage

+Although the interface is obvious, some clarifications may need to be made.
+* First text input is the file name without extension
+* Second text input is the document title
+* Third text input is the author(s) title
+* Fourth (and last) text input is the mathematical expression to be operated on
+    * Euler's number should be written as `exp(x)` instead of `e^(x)`
+    * `log` is the natural logarithm.
+    * Multiplication should be written in the form `2*x`
+* After defining all the previous inputs, click *Generate PDF*
+* Choose the type of operation you want to perform, then click *Generate PDF* again

 ## Dependences
 ### Building
 * [Python](https://www.python.org/) 3.10: